Equinox exits Brazil in $1B China deal

 Aerial view of Aurizona mineEquinox Gold's Aurizona mine in Brazil.
 Credit: Equinox Gold

-Equinox Gold (TSX, NYSE-A: EQX) has sold its Brazilian operations to China’s CMOC Group in a deal worth over $1 billion (C$1.38 billion) to focus on North America, the Canadian miner says.
+Equinox Gold (TSX, NYSE-A: EQX) is selling its Brazilian operations to China’s CMOC Group in a deal worth over $1 billion (C$1.38 billion) to focus on North America.

-The assets include the Aurizona mine in Maranhão, the RDM mine in Minas Gerais, and the Bahia complex, consisting of the Fazenda and Santa Luz mines, Equinox said on Sunday.
-Together, they are expected to deliver 250,000–270,000 oz. of gold production this year, according to company guidance.
+The assets include the Aurizona mine in Maranhão, the RDM mine in Minas Gerais, and the Bahia complex, consisting of the Fazenda and Santa Luz mines, Equinox said Dec.
+14. Together, their annual gold output is forecast at 250,000–270,000 ounces.

-The total consideration comprises an upfront cash payment $900 million due on closing, plus a contingent cash payment of up to $115 million linked to the mines’ production, due one year after closing.
-The sale marks another example of M&A activity in the precious metal sector where metals prices have rocketed this year.
+The total consideration comprises an upfront cash payment of $900 million due on closing, plus a contingent cash payment of up to $115 million linked to the mines’ production, due one year after closing.
+The sale marks another example of M&A activity in the precious metal sector where metals prices have rocketed.

 “Monetizing our Brazil operations simplifies the portfolio and enables the company to deploy capital toward higher-return, lower-risk, organic-growth opportunities in Canada and the United States,” CEO Darren Hall said in a release.
 The “pivotal step” is “underpinned by robust cash flow and a tier-one growth profile,” he said.